Swright88/extending-testing/phase1/01_selecting_tests.md

 We need some tactics when designing test cases in order to be efficient, but also to make sure we're testing effectively and covering the important cases.

-For example - if you were testing a sign-up web form which had an email and password fields with some validation checks, you probably wouldn't just do:
+For example - if you were testing a sign-up web form which had email and password fields with some validation checks, you probably wouldn't just do:

 * password: "a"